joinednode/joinednode.github.io/docs/templates/mongoupsert.md

 <br />

-We will pass three fields into this task:
+We will pass three fields into this recipe:

 - **collection**: The name of the db collection where you want to upsert the data
 - **query**: The query for the object you want to update.
 If this query throws no results, then the `dataToUpsert` will be inserted into the collection
 - **dataToUpsert**: Arbirtrary mongodb valid data to upsert in the collection

-This task will connect to the mongodb indicated by `context.env.MONGO_URL` and will then use the collection defined by `context.data.collection`.
+This recipe will connect to the mongodb indicated by `context.env.MONGO_URL` and will then use the collection defined by `context.data.collection`.

-This task will run the query defined by `context.env.query` and will either insert or update the record using the data passed inside the `context.data.dataToUpsert`.
+This recipe will run the query defined by `context.env.query` and will either insert or update the record using the data passed inside the `context.data.dataToUpsert`.

 We then close our database connection and return the result of the query via our callback function.